 The truly ironic…

-Characteristics of an American Water Spaniel.
+Characteristics of an American Water Spaniel

 Which is why…

-Personality of the American Water Spaniel.
+The personality of the American Water Spaniel

 For example…